kinematician30/IM_DAFest/README.md

 ### Data Collection

-* Survey Administration: Conducted surveys with students who participated in the 2024 JAMB, WASSCE, and NECO exams to gather comprehensive data on their academic history, demographics, learning styles, and other relevant factors.
+* Survey Administration: Conducted [survey](https://forms.gle/KhFiKMAjwgAnDSn29) with students who participated in the 2024 JAMB, WASSCE, and NECO exams to gather comprehensive data on their academic history, demographics, learning styles, and other relevant factors.
 * Data Ingestion: The collected survey data was ingested into a data warehouse for subsequent analysis and modeling.

 ### Data Analysis